Train a Stillinger-Weber potential

 model.echo_opt_params()

 Here, we tell KLIFF to fit four parameters B, gamma, sigma, and A of the SW model.
-The information for each fitting parameter should be provided as a list of list, where the size of the outer list should be equal to the size of the parameter given by model.echo_model_params().
+The information for each fitting parameter should be provided as a list of lists, where the size of the outer list should be equal to the size of the parameter given by model.echo_model_params().
 For each inner list, you can provide either one, two, or three items.

 • One item.
 You can use a numerical value (e.g. gamma) to provide an initial guess of the parameter.
 Alternatively, the string 'default' can be provided to use the default value in the model (e.g. B).